isc-projects/isc-dnssec-guide/doc/recipes.rst

 Since the key with the ID 24828 is gone, you can now remove the old DS record for that key from our parent zone.
 Be careful to remove the correct DS record.
-If you accidentally remove the new DS record(s) of key ID 23550, it could lead to a problem called "security lameness," as discussed in :ref:`troubleshooting_security_lameness`, and may cause users to be unable to resolve any names in the zone.
+If you accidentally remove the new DS record(s) with key ID 23550, it could lead to a problem called "security lameness," as discussed in :ref:`troubleshooting_security_lameness`, and may cause users to be unable to resolve any names in the zone.

-1. After logging in and launching the domain, scroll down to the "DS Records" section and click Manage.
+1. After logging in (again, GoDaddy.com in our example) and launching the domain, scroll down to the "DS Records" section and click Manage.

    .. _remove-ds-1: